 Also common is restricted cash; that is, cash that is earmarked for a particular use.

 - Confirm balance sheet classification of restricted cash.
-If expected to expire in less than 1 yr, should be current.
+If expected to expire in less than one year, they should be current.

 - Obtain investment statements